nstbayless/mmagedit/README.md

 - Left Click: places a tile, tile patch, or object
 - Right Click: removes a tile, tile patch, or object
 - Middle Click / Ctrl Click: edits the mirror position (seam position).
-Only available when a tile is selected, and never on hard mode.
+Not available on hard mode.
-- Shift Click: drag to select a rectangle.
+- Shift Click: drag to select a rectangle (for copying/cutting/deleting/pasting)

 ## Launching (Ubuntu)